JohnPaton/cookiecutter-data-science/README.md

     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
-    ├── setup.py           <- Makes project source pip installable (pip install -e .) so src can be imported ├── src                <- General use functionality for this project, e.g. for use in the pipeline scripts │   ├── __init__.py    <- Makes src a Python module │   ├── exceptions.py  <- Custom exceptions and exeption handling │   └── utils.py       <- General utility functions
+    ├── setup.py           <- Makes project source pip installable (pip install -e .) so
+    │                         {{ cookiecutter.repo_name }} can be imported
+    ├── [chosen repo_name] <- General use functionality for this project, e.g. for
+    │   │                     use in the pipeline scripts │   ├── __init__.py    <- Makes src a Python module
+    │   ├── exceptions.py  <- Custom exceptions and exeption handling
+    │   └── utils.py       <- General utility functions